nape662/GravityGame/README.md

-All files to same directory
+All files to same directory.
 Launch gravity.py